 - Illegal drugs such as opium, marijuana/cannabis, cocaine, etc.

-- Wildlife protected under the Convention on International Trade in Endangered Species (CITES) and products made from these animals
+- Wildlife protected under the Convention on International Trade in Endangered Species (CITES) and products or materials made from these animals

-- Means of payment in foreign currency (excluding promissory notes, bills of exchange, and letters of credit), domestic currency (KRW) or won-denominated travelers checks exceeding $10,000 USD (Must be declared to Customs upon arrival and departure)
+- Means of payment in foreign currency (excluding promissory notes, bills of exchange, and letters of credit) or domestic currency (KRW) exceeding $10,000 USD

 - Cashier’s checks, overdraft checks, postal money orders, etc.